outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - if a package of growth/maximizing genes continues to develop bc of 'survival bias' (the genes that are useful for survival are protected & maintained & replicated), can incentives for dna repair/defense genes be created/increased to compete with these cancerous extra-chromosomal gene structures - why is the 'survival bias' of cancerous cells & cancerous mutations stronger than other cells/genes/mutations' bias - just bc theyre more useful for cancerous intents like 'unrestricted growth' or bc of some other cause like 'genetic adjacence' or 'genetic functionality like jumping/coordination', or bc of the fact that growth factors promote themselves by the definition of their own functionality, or bc these gene/mutation types like enhancement/growth have aligning intents like 'promotion' so theyre often found together?
       - can antibodies against high-growth/maximizing extra-chromosomal gene structures be developed or can vaccines be developed to produce antibodies against them?
         - https://cen.acs.org/pharmaceuticals/oncology/curious-DNA-circles-make-treating/98/i40
+    - a generally useful 'quantum algorithm' is optimally implemented as a network where any node is equally accessible regardless of steps separating them or other definition of 'distance' (each node pair can be entangled on demand to get calculations/output from that node to reduce overall repeated function calls of the network)

   - add to automation tech
     - more devs converting to 'task description writers' creating standardized task descriptions & identifying repeated work, automation opportunities & other high-level semantic tasks is a better career once programming turns into a 'task bidding freelance market' where AI coders frequently outcompete devs